 For these circumstances, you will need to directly register your agency on Google My Business.
 Similar to the “bulk”, all your listings should be grouped under location groups.
 Or business accounts, if you prefer.
 The thing is, once you are a registered agency, you will have plenty of features unlocked.
 This will definitely enable you to do a more efficient job.

-What’s including with benefits of registration:
+What’s included with benefits of registration:

 - Agency oriented Google support